 Programme code: 08 Programme name: B. Sc.
-Biotechnology Course code: 22UBT6S3 Skill Based Subject 3 -Bio Business and Project Management Batch: 2022-2023 Semester Hours / Week Total Hours Credits Datch.
-2022-2023 VI 2 30 3
+Biotechnology Course code: 23UBT6S3 Skill Based Subject 3 -Bio Business and Project Course code.
+250B1033 Management D-4-L- 2022 2024 Semester Hours / Week Total Hours Credits Batch: 2023-2024 VI 2 30 1

 - To impart the knowledge of various aspects of Creativity, Innovation and New Product Development - 2.
-To describe the important factors for harnessing scientific creativity into a commercial enterprise - To develop knowledge and skills to master the future challenges of the biotechnology industries - 4.
+To describe the important factors for harnessing scientific creativity into a commercial enterprise - 3.
+To develop knowledge and skills to master the future challenges of the biotechnology industries - 4.
 To study and develop product launch and marketing strategies for a highly regulated industry - 5.
 To help students build-up a progressive and successful career